atropos112/nixos/README.md

 # How to install on a fresh machine

 I use nixos-anywhere with disko and impermamence to install on my machines.

+For simplicity one can use either minimal NixOS image from NixOS website or the purpose made for this from [nixos-images](https://github.com/nix-community/nixos-images?tab=readme-ov-file#iso-installer-images).

 I need to have the `/persistent` to re-create the state, this usually comes from a backup or is copied across before I do a full on format.

 First I do some preparation